Waltham, Massachusetts: Government

 Waltham is governed by a mayor and a city council.
 The current mayor is Jeanette A. McCarthy.
 There are 15 members of the city council, each elected to two-year terms in non-partisan elections.
-The current president of the city council is Paul J. Brasco.
+The current president of the city council is John J. McLaughlin.

 The city is in Massachusetts's 5th congressional district and is currently represented in the United States House of Representatives by Katherine Clark.
 Waltham is also represented in the Massachusetts House of Representatives by State Representative John J. Lawn and State Representative Thomas M. Stanley, and in the Massachusetts Senate by Senator Michael Barrett.